auto-noah/PersonalWebsite477/README.md

 This is a personal portfolio/resume web application that I produced during my CSE 477 Web Development course.

 The website is built with HTML, CSS, & JS and utilizes Flask, mySQL, and Jinja to route/store/display backend data to the user.
 There is an online chat function that utilizes sockets to let users interact asyncronously.
-There is also a projects page with a fully integrated piano application (developed in pure HTML CSS and JS), and a link to a clone I made of the beloved game wordle as the final exam for the course.
+There is also a projects page with a fully integrated piano application (developed in pure HTML CSS and JS), and a link to a clone of the beloved game wordle that I made during the course as well.

 ## Purpose: